makman12/EDUBBA/README.md

 The project consists of different lessons.
 Each lesson aims to teach 5 cuneiform signs.

 The order in which the signs were taught was determined so that the most text could be read in the shortest time.
-This ranking was reached by analyzing the Hittite corpus of 17 thousand words.
+This ranking was reached by analyzing the Hittite corpus of 17 thousand lexemes.

 ## To Do ##

 ### First Step ###

-- Home Page
+- Home Page [x]
+- Lessons Page [x]
+- Better answer checker [x]
+- Only phonetics checkbox for quiz [x]

+### Next Step ###

+- Keep track of learning progress
+- Sign-up and save progress
 - About Page
-- Lessons Page

-### Next Step ###

-- Better answer checker
-- Dummy words when needed
 - Transliteration to cuneiform question type

 ### Further ###

-- Sign-up and save progress
 - Tests for confirming lesson done

 ### This is a level which this project would not live to see ###